 New ideas emerge from trying new assumptions.
 Hence, the sales training program you choose must create an environment of innovative thinking and develop the culture of risk-taking.
 On the whole, the training program must serve as a lab where innovative ideas are tried and tested.

 Regardless of the product or service you’re selling, having a comprehensive sales training program is essential for the success of your business.
-According to research by CSO Insights, reps who took part in a sales training program exceed expectations in achieving quotas and scoring win rates.
+According to research by CSO Insights & Action Buddy, reps who took part in a sales training program exceed expectations in achieving quotas and scoring win rates.
 The report also revealed, that nearly 95% of the companies that had a solid training program met and exceeded their annual revenue plan.

 For this study, CSO Insights collected data from over 2000 companies.
 The results were interesting, but not surprising, as it showed that organizations that invested in high-quality sales training performed significantly better than those that did not.